 - Loving a Shadow: Subverted.
 It turns out Laura is pretty much what Mark imagined her to be, even if it's not clear if they end up together.

 - Maybe Ever After: Mark is clearly in love with Laura, and she kisses him before the climactic confrontation, but then the film ends, albeit with her in his arms.
 Similarly for the Beta Couple, Ann is last seen comforting an appreciative Shelby.

 - Pimped-Out Cape: Laura wears a cape studded with pearls on the shoulder in one scene, and a mink cape in another.

-- Pretty in Mink: The clothes Waldo boys Laura includes a few furs, including Laura wearing a fox wrap, a mink cape, and even a knee length fur skirt.
+- Pretty in Mink: The clothes Waldo boys Laura includes a few furs, including a fox wrap, a mink cape, and even a knee length fur skirt.

 - Reports of My Death Were Greatly Exaggerated: Laura's reaction upon getting home and being informed that she was murdered three days ago.

 - The Reveal: Laura being alive was a big twist, even if it came at the middle instead of the end.

 - Starts with Their Funeral: Laura's, even though it turned out to be mistaken.